 The strains of the flu change very regularly.
 If you have had the flu in the past, then your body has already prepared antibodies against that strain, but you will likely seen new strains in the future.
 When you receive the influenza vaccine, then your body will have an easier time fighting off infection.
 It most cases, you will not even realize that your body is fighting off the virus.

 Complications with the Flu

 In most young and healthy people, the flu is miserable but is not very serious.
-Usually the flu goes away within a week or two with no long lasting effects.
-People that are at a higher risk for complications with the flu may also experience: ear infections, heart problems, pneumonia, bronchitis, or asthma flare ups.
+Usually, the flu goes away within a week or two with no long-lasting effects.
+People that are at a higher risk for complications with the flu may also experience: ear infections, heart problems, pneumonia, bronchitis, or asthma flare-ups.
 For older people with chronic illnesses, pneumonia can be deadly.

 How to Prevent the Flu

-The best way to prevent the flu is to receive the shot.
+The best way to prevent the flu is to receive a shot.
 The Centers for Disease Control and Prevention (CDC) recommends everyone over the age of 6 months old take the flu shot.
 Each year, the shot will protect against the three or four most likely strains of the flu.
 Most types of vaccination do have a small amount of egg protein, so this is important to mention to your physician if you have an egg allergy.

 It is also important to take necessary precautions during flu season, such as regularly washing your hands, avoiding crowds, and containing your sneezes and/ or coughs.
 The flu germ spreads so easily, so you will need to do whatever is necessary to keep the germs away from your body.
 Even if you have elected to take the flu shot, you will want to take these precautions.